LittleHobbitFrodo/BaseOS/README.md

 # BaseOS
-BaseOS is a template for your operating system project.
-It performs all the activities around it, such as building the kernel and creating a disk image.
+BaseOS is a template for your operating system.
+It contains several libraries, including a minimized strandard library (ministd) and a set of tools for compiling the system, installing dependencies, etc.

 # IMPORTANT
 BaseOS is not yet finished and may not work.
 It still needs tinkering...

 # Main Goal
-The main goal of this project is to create a reliable and simple platform for creating multi-platform operating systems in several programming languages and on different 64 bit platforms.
+The main goal of this project is to create a reliable and simple platform for creating multi-platform operating systems for various 64 bit platforms.
 So far only the x86_64 target is supported.

 # What is provided
-BaseOS provides simplified standard libraries for each language and tools that take care of dependencies, building and running the operating system.
+BaseOS provides simplified standard library for Rust and tools that take care of dependencies, building and running the operating system.
 This project is not intended to be an example of an operating system, only its foundation.

 # Licence